Tensa53/IRUPT/README.md

 > RQ2: Which is the best method approach for creating and selecting micro-benchmarks?

 For the Second Research Question, the evaluations are done on the different configurations of used algorithm and applied approach.
-Based on the well balanced results obtained with DIV-GA and how easy it is to use, in combination with the reliable measurements that can be done through micro-benchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.
+Based on the well balanced results obtained with DIV-GA and how easy it is to use this algorithm, in combination with the reliable measurements that can be done through micro-benchmarking thanks to JMH, the downstream approach with DIV-GA is the best configuration compared to all the others analyzed.

 ## Method Workflow